liferay/liferay-docs/devGuide/en/chapters/06-ext-plugins.markdown

 -   `ext.dir` is the location of the old Extension Environment.

 -   `ext.name` is the name of the Ext plugin that you want to create

 -   `ext.display.name` is the display name

-After executing the target you should see the logs of several copy operations that will take files from the extension environment and copy them into the equivalent directory within the Ext plugin (read the section *Creating an Ext plugin* for an explanation of the main directories within the plugin).
+After executing the target, you should see the logs of several copy operations that will take files from the extension environment and copy them into the equivalent directory within the Ext plugin (see the section *Creating an Ext plugin* for an explanation of the main directories within the plugin).

 When the migration process is complete, some additional tasks will be needed to upgrade the code to the new version of Liferay.
 Some of the most typical tasks are: